top of page

 "Only where you have been on foot have you really been".
 Quote Johann Wolfgang von Goethe

-Day 3: A morning on the coastal cliff is breathtaking.
+Day 3: A morning on the coastal cliff is simply breathtaking.
 The morning dew glistens on the leaves and grasses, while the sky is often still covered in a light haze.
-The sun slowly rose, bathing the horizon in a warm orange and red.
-You will hear the sound of the sea and the surf on the cliffs and you will be able to smell the salty air.
-You can enjoy the seclusion and the beauty of nature while standing on the cliff and enjoying the view of the sea and the horizon.
-After a small breakfast, we started the small descent route to Portree.
+The sun slowly rises and bathes the horizon in a warm orange and red colour.
+You can hear the sound of the sea and the waves breaking on the cliffs, while the salty air revitalises your senses.
+After a light breakfast, you start the short descent along the coast to Portree.
+Keep your eyes peeled, as there are numerous impressive viewpoints along the way and in Portree.
+You can easily find many of them using Google Maps!

 Don't forget to take an emergency bivouac with you.
 It consists of an emergency blanket that is cold-resistant, a whistle and a mini compass.
 It should be in your rucksack on every hike anyway.